spotinst/help/src/docs/cost-intelligence/get-started/README.md

 <img width="352" alt="get-started-3" src="https://github.com/spotinst/help/assets/106514736/d90ea173-7069-45cf-81cf-9acaa51ed2b9">

-NOTE: Only AWS accounts are supported in the Spot console.
+**NOTE**: Only AWS accounts are supported in the Spot console.
 Azure accounts can be registered using the API.
 Contact your support representative for assistance if needed.

 For help finalizing Azure accounts via API, complete the steps here.